OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 - [Types, Scoping, Sensitivity, and Prompting] Octopus supports various features to support different Variable Types, Scopes, Encryption, and the ability to set values when triggering Deployments.
 - [System variables] As well as setting your own variables, you can, and should, make use of the many built-in System Variables.
 - [Variables within variables] You can reference Variables within other Variables.
-- [Structured Configuration Variables] As well as referencing Variables within your scripts, you can also import them into configuration files within your applications.
+- [Structured Configuration Variables] As well as referencing Variables within your scripts, you can also import them into configuration files.
 - [Library Variable Sets] You can use Library Variable Sets to manage global Variables in a single location, avoiding the need to duplicate common configuration details across multiple Projects.

 Let's finish with a few tips to remember when creating your own variables.

 - [Use descriptive variable names] Use descriptive variable names, not only for your convenience, but also for the sake of others who may need to understand how and why your variables are used.
 - [Namespace your variables] Always namesspace your variables.
 The variable "password" is fairly generic, while the variable SQLServer.Admin.Password provides much more context.
 Also, it's a good idea to try and avoid re-using the same variable names across multiple Projects and Library Sets.
-It's generally a good idea to the Project or Variable Set name for clarity and to avoid bugs associated with overloaded terms.
+By including the Project or Variable Set name, we reduce the risk of confusion or bugs caused by using the same Variable name in multiple places.
 - [Use Variable Sets] Remember to use Variable Sets for any values that are likely to be useful globally.
 Over time this can significantly reduce duplication and administrative toil.
-- [Keep Variable Numbers Low] And finally, while Variables critical for using Octopus effectively, it's possible to overuse them.
-If you have many configuration settings for your application and are using a variable for each value, it's possible that Octopus may not be the best place for those values.
-Consider whether those settings are mostly static or whether it's safe to store the values in clear text.
+- [Keep Variable Numbers Low] And finally, while Variables are critical for using Octopus effectively, it's possible to overuse them.
+If you have many configuration settings for your application and are using an Octopus Variable for each value, it's possible that Octopus may not be the best place for those values.
+Consider whether those settings are mostly static or whether it's safe to store them in clear text.
 If so, it might be worth considering using an external store, source control repository, configuration management system or a database to hold this information.
 Generally, for Deployment purposes, it's best to use Octopus Variables primarily to hold information associated with deploying software, rather than configuring it.

 Thanks for watching, and happy deployments!